Publications

 The question “What is an algorithm?” quietly presupposes another, one rarely asked outright but nonetheless presumed in anticipation of a particular answer: “What is its essence, its logic, its real object?”
 This essay considers various historical accounts of the algorithm circulated among computer programmers in the 1960s and 1970s as they sought to locate its “mathematical essence” across time and place—from ancient algorithms to snippets of modern code—just in order to dislocate the concept from its social and historical specificity.
 It argues that many efforts to historicize the algorithm simultaneously involves thinking them ahistorically.
 As such, definitional work surrounding the “algorithm” can be neither descriptively neutral nor scientifically autonomous.
 In its timeless and ideal form, the algorithm is made to do exactly the work of politics: to sanitize its material connection to industrial and feminized labor, to supply an origin for modern logics of economization and optimization and, above all, to lend discursive support for the legibility of a capitalist social formation.
 To think the algorithm as a political concept is to acknowledge that it has become a cyborg concept.
 It invokes, at once, a technical artifact, a drive towards ever-more efficient production, an aspiration for a world reducible to math, a metaphor for the neoclassical economic subject.
 To answer the question “What is an algorithm?” indeed surfaces an essence—but rather than one that unifies origins and objects in the actually existing past, this is an essence that crystallizes capital’s practically-existing metaphysics in the historical present.

-Technologies of Elite Capture
+‘Good Tech’ and Technologies of Elite Capture

 Designing for Agonism: 12 Workers’ Perspectives on Contesting Technology Futures